Waiya-sys/Befrienders-Tutorial/README.md

 ## Contact

-For any questions or assistance, please contact our support team at <span style="color: blue;">support@befrienders.org</span>.
+For any questions or assistance, please contact our support team at <span style="color: blue;<kendi.muchungi@aku.edu>.

 ---

-By following these steps, you can efficiently manage engagement data using the **Befrienders Excel Dashboard**.
-Gain insights, analyze trends, and make informed decisions to further your organization's mission of suicide prevention and support.